-What are the interesting projects you’ve worked on during your apprenticeship?
+What are the interesting projects you’ve worked on so far?

-What has been the best thing about your apprenticeship, has anything surprised you?
+What has been the best thing about your apprenticeship?

 What have been your biggest achievements at Leonardo so far?

-Would you recommend an apprenticeship to people looking to make a first step in their career?
+Would you recommend an apprenticeship to people looking to take the first step in their career?